hughes_121225

 Hughes won the Norris Trophy as the NHL's best defenseman for the 2023-24 season after posting career highs with 92 points, 17 goals, and 75 assists.
 He was also a finalist for the award last season, when he had 76 points (16 goals, 60 assists).

-He was one of the first six players named to the United States roster for the Winter Olympic Games Milano Cortina 2026.
+Hughes was one of the first six players named to the United States roster for the Winter Olympic Games Milano Cortina 2026.
+He was selected for the 4 Nations Face-off last year but did not play due to injury.
+Guerin was the GM of that team.

 In 459 games, Hughes has 432 points (61 goals, 371 assists), the most by a defenseman in Vancouver franchise history, and 26 points (two goals, 24 assists) in 30 Stanley Cup Playoff games.
 He has 23 points (two goals, 21 assists) in 26 games this season, leading the Canucks at the time of the trade.